• Skip to main content

 One afternoon we heard music coming from the Hall des Sources.
 There was a tea dance (though technically, it should be called a mineral-water dance) going on.
 Obviously this was an exciting part of French spa culture I wasn’t aware of.

-Chairs were set up on the public side of the drinking hall, a musician was singing and the Serious Spa Goers were dancing.
 It seemed that any spa curist who was anyone was there.
 This is our chance, I thought.
 Our chance to fit in and shine!

 “Let’s dance,” I said to Mark.
-We knew how to dance.
+We know how to dance.
 Before we got married we’d taken an entire 45-minute free demonstration lesson at the Arthur Murray School of Dance in Toronto so we could make it through the first dance at our wedding reception.

 One, two, three, four, one, two, three, four … side, back, other side, forward … it was all coming back to me.